TheBabu/arc-undead-custom/README.md

 Clone the git repository with

-    git clone https://github.com/horst3180/arc-theme --depth 1 && cd arc-theme
+    git clone https://gitlab.com/chrisduerr/arc-undead --depth 1 && cd arc-undead

 #### 2. Build and install the theme

-    ./autogen.sh --prefix=/usr
-    sudo make install
+    ./autogen.sh --prefix=/usr --disable-light --disable-darker --disable-cinnamon --disable-gnome-shell --disable-metacity --disable-unity --disable-xfwm --disable-transparency sudo make install

-Other options to pass to autogen.sh are
+Other options to pass to autogen.sh:

-    --disable-transparency     disable transparency in the GTK3 theme --disable-light            disable Arc Light support
-    --disable-darker           disable Arc Darker support
-    --disable-dark             disable Arc Dark support
-    --disable-cinnamon         disable Cinnamon support
-    --disable-gnome-shell      disable GNOME Shell support
-    --disable-gtk2             disable GTK2 support
+    --disable-gtk2 Disable GTK2 Support
-    --disable-gtk3             disable GTK3 support
+    --disable-gtk3 Disable GTK3 Support
-    --disable-metacity         disable Metacity support
-    --disable-unity            disable Unity support
-    --disable-xfwm             disable XFWM support

-    --with-gnome=<version>     build the theme for a specific Gnome version (3.14, 3.16, 3.18, 3.20)
-                               Note: Normally the correct version is detected automatically and this option should not be needed.

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as Gnome Shell/Cinnamon theme.
+After the installation is complete you can activate the theme with `lxappearance` or a similar program by selecting `Arc-Dark` as Window/GTK+ theme.

 ## Uninstall